 \subsubsection{Success Prediction}

 Table~\ref{Tab:1k} shows the results of our models against the two state-of-the-art models and three baseline models using the first 1K sentences.
-We compare based on the weighted F1-score where each class score is weighted by the class count.
+To measure the model accuracy, we use the weighted F1-score (the harmonic mean of the precision and the recall) where each class score is weighted by the class count.
 Clearly, the CNN model without readability scores outperforms other baselines with a weighted F1 score of 0.674.
-When book readability scores are included with the CNN model, the weighted F1 score increases to 0.720 (which is the comparable to the ST-HF model in \citep{maharjan2017multi}) giving the best performance.
+When book readability scores are included with the CNN model, the weighted F1 score increases to 0.720 (which is comparable to the ST-HF model in \cite{maharjan2017multi}) giving the best performance.

 Table~\ref{Tab:1k-genre} Shows our best model performance per genre.
 Our model seems to work best on Poetry, Love Stories, and Drama books.
 Intuitively, these three genres typically exhibit high emotional content and variations which are well-captured by the CNN filters.
 On the other hand, the success of genres such as Mystery and Science Fiction is typically based on the story plot and twists, requiring a much greater understanding of the content than what is captured by our model.